7th February 2019

 How to prevent and treat prevent bad breath

-• Brush, floss, mouthwash!
+• Brush, floss, and mouthwash!
 Brushing twice a day, flossing once a day, and using an antiseptic mouthwash will help to keep plaque and harmful bacteria at bay.
 Brushing will help your teeth, flossing primarily your gums, and mouthwash the whole package.

 • Visit your dentist and dental hygienist.
 Your dentist will be able to help you with cavities and decay, and your dental hygienist will be able to spot, treat, and prevent gum disease.
 With these two professionals combined, you could enjoy a healthier and nicer smelling mouth for a long time to come (if you maintain at-home care too!)